Home Lessons Tutorials Links Books About Us Site Map

 Roosevelt tried to have "In God We Trust" removed from coins.
 He thought it sacrilegious and unconstitutional.

-Teddy was the first president to ride in an automobile--it was a purple-lined Columbia Electric Victoria.
+Teddy was the first president to own an automobile--it was a purple-lined Columbia Electric Victoria.
 He rode through Hartford, Connecticut on August 22, 1902.
 20 carriages followed the president's car.
 He was also the first president to own a car.

 President Roosevelt was also the first president to submerge in a submarine.